By Lawrence “Buddy” Martin

 When you are brought up in a religious system such as the UPC, you don’t know anything else.
 Everything a Oneness Pentecostal person is taught revolves around a single Scripture, where Peter said,

-And this is part of what distorts the gospel message that they preach.
-However, there is much more.
+And this is part of what distorts the gospel message that is found in Oneness Pentecostalism.

-Let me mention one other item that is important.
-The ones who generally endure the most under the UPC yoke are the women.
+The ones who generally endure the most under the UPC yoke are often the women.
 The rules largely apply to them.
-Without naming all that is required of the women, let me simply say that much of what the UPC calls ‘standards’ have little and often no real Bible base.
+Let me simply say that much of what the UPC calls ‘standards’ have little and often no real Bible base.
 Paul speaks of these rules as self-made religion.

 I can simply tell you that the Lord knows exactly where you are.
 He knows what you need to hear.
 He knows what your next step needs to be.
 God has a plan for your life.
 Don’t be afraid to trust Him with all the details.
 He will show you what to do at the proper time.